MalloryWittwer/drm_ml_demo/README.md

 ##### Code

-Please clone this repository to your local machine.
+To access and execute the code, please clone this repository to your local machine.

 ##### Dependencies